wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Key stretching to output an enhanced (stronger) key
    <br /><br />

-A <strong>salt</strong> is used to prevent pre-computation attacks such as Rainbow Tables.
-A salt is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;
+A <strong>salt</strong> is used to prevent pre-computation attacks such as Rainbow Tables (hash of passwords) A salt is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;

 A <strong>nonce</strong> ("number used once") is typically used to prevent replay attacks.